About

 I don’t offer answers to who you should become.

-I offer ways of seeing identity clearly enough that it can move honestly.
+I offer a way of seeing identity clearly enough that its movement can be understood.